ElektraInitiative/libelektra/src/plugins/ccode/README.md

 When writing a C string in C code some characters cannot be expressed directly but have a special one letter abbreviation.
-The CCODE PLUGIN allows us to map any single escaped character to be replaced by another single character and vice versa.
+The ccode plugin allows us to map any single escaped character to be replaced by another single character and vice versa.
 The user can conﬁgure this mapping.